learn-co-curriculum/python-p3-loops/README.md

 ## Basic Loops in Python

-In JavaScript, there are a few common approaches to for control flow that will allow us to run the same lines of code over and over again.
+In JavaScript, there are a few common approaches to control flow that will allow us to run the same lines of code over and over again.
 The most basic tool is the `while` loop, which works like this in JavaScript: